Email privacy: Federal statutes

 The real-time interception of the contents of electronic communication is prohibited under the wiretap act, while the Pen Register Act provides protection from the interception of the non-content part of the electronic communication.
 The "From" and "To" fields along with the IP address of the sender/receiver have been considered as non-content information, while the subject has been considered as part of the content.

+Unlike the European Union, which provides the General Data Protection Regulation (GDPR), the United States lacks an overall data privacy protection law.

 Once the email is stored on a computer (email server/user computer), it is protected from unauthorized access under the Stored Communications Act (Title II of Electronic Communications Privacy Act).

 After 180 days in the US, email messages stored on a third party server lose their status as a protected communication under the Electronic Communications Privacy Act, and become just another database record.
 After this time has passed, a government agency needs only a subpoena—instead of a warrant—in order to access email from a provider.
 However, if the emails are stored on a user's personal computer instead of a server, then that would require the police to obtain a warrant first to seize the contents.
 This has been criticized to be an obsolete law; at the time this law was written, extremely high-capacity storage on webmail servers was not available.
 In 2013, members of the US Congress proposed to reform this procedure.

 An exception to these laws, however, is for email service providers.
 Under the provider exception, the laws do not apply to "the person or entity providing a wire or electronic communications service."
 This exception, for example, allows various free of charge email providers (Gmail, Yahoo Mail, etc.) to process user emails to display contextual advertising.

 Another implication of the provider exception is access by employers.
 Email sent by employees through their employer's equipment has no expectation of privacy, as the employer may monitor all communications through their equipment.
 According to a 2005 survey by the American Management Association, about 55% of US employers monitor and read their employees' email.
 Attorney–client privilege is not guaranteed through an employer's email system, with US courts rendering contradictory verdicts on this issue.
 Generally speaking, the factors courts use to determine whether companies can monitor and read personal emails in the workplace include: (i) the use of a company email account versus a personal email account and (ii) the presence of a clear company policy notifying employees that they should have no expectation of privacy when sending or reading emails at work, using company equipment, or when accessing personal accounts at work or on work equipment.